Home Heating Oil Tanks in Idaho

 It takes about 30 years before corrosion will make an underground heating oil tank prone to leaking; however, the life of an individual tank can vary widely depending on the properties of the surrounding soil.
 A leaking underground heating oil tank can contaminate the environment and cause problems for the landowner.
 Even tiny amounts of heating oil left in a seemingly empty tank can leak.
-Potential problems caused by a leaking tank can include:
+Potential problems caused by a leaking tank can include the following:

 If your heating oil tank is still in use, watch for signs that it may be leaking, such as your furnace using more fuel than usual (consider other possible reasons as well, such as unusual weather or furnace malfunction.)
 You may also wish to actively check for leaks.

 For more information on closing a residential heating oil tanks and checking for leaks, see Real Estate Professionals and Underground Storage Tanks or contact your DEQ regional office.